Mahred1/Astu-desktop-manager/README.md

 # Astu Desktop pooling system

-To ru the app locally
+## To run the app locally

-  1.open the downloaded code in your refered editor 2.run "npm install"
+1. Open the downloaded code in your preferred editor
-  3.run "npm run dev"
+2. Run `npm install`
+3. Run `npm run dev`